-If you are using a computer from off-campus, be sure to connect to Google Scholar using the link from the Library's Databases and more page, which will automatically let Google know that you are from York College and enable you to see the "Find full-text at York" links.
+If you are using a computer from off-campus, you will want to make sure that Google Scholar knows that you are from York College so you can see the "Find full-text at York" links.

 How do I make Google remember my library links?

-You can also link your Google account to York, so the “Find fulltext at York” links will always appear – even if you don’t start your search from this page.
+You can easily link your Google account to York, so the “Find fulltext at York” links will always appear.
 From scholar.google.com, go to Settings and click on Library Links.
 Look for York College, check the box for York College CUNY, and click Save.

 If you routinely use the same computer or browser, taking a minute to set this up once will save you a lot of time in the long run since Google will remember your York affiliation from now on.